 There are many types of seizures, and they have a range of symptoms and severity.
 Seizure types vary by where they begin in the brain and how far they spread.
 Most seizures last from 30 seconds to two minutes.
 A seizure that lasts longer than five minutes is a medical emergency.

-Seizures are more common than you might think.
-Seizures can happen after a stroke, a closed head injury, an infection such as meningitis or another illness.
-Many times, though, the cause of a seizure is unknown.
+Seizures can happen after a stroke or a head injury.
+They also may be caused by an infection such as meningitis or another illness.
+Many times, though, the cause is unknown.

 Products & Services

-Focal seizures result from abnormal electrical activity in one area of your brain.
-Focal seizures can occur with or without loss of consciousness:
+Focal seizures result from electrical activity in one area of the brain.
+This type of seizure can occur with or without loss of consciousness:

-Symptoms of focal seizures may be confused with other neurological disorders, such as migraine, narcolepsy or mental illness.
+Symptoms of focal seizures may be confused with other disorders of the brain or nervous system.
+They include migraine, narcolepsy or mental illness.

-Seizures that appear to involve all areas of the brain are called generalized seizures.
+Seizures that appear to involve all areas of the brain from the time they start are called generalized seizures.
 Different types of generalized seizures include: